abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 }
 ```

-This configuration allows returning the `dynamic-env.json` file as a static file in which ABP Angular application uses for environment variables in one of the first initial requests when rendering the page. **The `dynamic-env.json` file you need to override is located under `aspnet-core/etc/docker`** folder.
+This configuration allows returning the `dynamic-env.json` file as a static file, which ABP Angular application uses for environment variables in one of the first initial requests when rendering the page. **The `dynamic-env.json` file you need to override is located under `aspnet-core/etc/docker`** folder.

 ​	{{ if Tiered == "No" }}